biomarkersParkinson/paradigma/README.md

 ## Contributing

 We welcome contributions!
-Please check out our contributing guidelines [#LJWE: kon deze niet vinden?
-Graag uploaden bij user guides, en daarin de poetry instructies etc. opnemen, hoeft niet hier in de readme].
+Please check out our [contributing guidelines](https://biomarkersparkinson.github.io/paradigma/contributing.html).
-Please note that this project is released with a Code of Conduct.
-By contributing to this project, you agree to abide by its terms [#LJWE: kon deze ook niet vinden?]
+Please note that this project is released with a [Code of Conduct](https://biomarkersparkinson.github.io/paradigma/conduct.html).
+By contributing to this project, you agree to abide by its terms.

 ## License

 It is licensed under the terms of the Apache License 2.0 license.
-See [#LJWE: INSERT LICENSE LINK] for more details.
+See [License](https://biomarkersparkinson.github.io/paradigma/license.html) for more details.

 ## Acknowledgements